communisaas/communique/src/lib/policies/serviceTerms.md

 ## 5. Content Responsibility

 You agree not to post content that violates our Content Moderation Policy.
-Violation of this policy may result in content removal and/or suspension or termination of your account.
+Violation of this policy may result in content removal and/or suspension or termination of the user's account.
+Constructive political discourse, advocacy, and protest are vital aspects of free speech and are allowed on our platform as long as they adhere to our Content Moderation Policy.

 You are responsible for all activity in connection with your use of the Services and for all Content that is uploaded or shared.
 You represent and warrant that you own the Content posted by you on or through the Service or otherwise have the right to grant the rights and licenses set forth in these Terms.